stkent/PragmaticAndroidDependencyInjection/part1-slides/slides-source.md

 * _Screen implements pull-to-refresh_
 * **Only non-expired credit cards are listed**
 * _Order is submitted on row tap_
-* Choose Sandwich screen is launched on success
+* Confirmation screen is launched on success

 ---